-I stood at Flossenburg recording the silence at the grounds of the former concentration camp, like I've slowly been doing all along.
+I stood at Flossenburg recording the silence at the grounds of the former concentration camp.
 After I was done, in the distance, I heard the sound of children playing.
-I didn’t make much of it, until I realised that many post war houses are built literally on the former camp grounds here.
+I didn’t make much of it, until I realised that many post-war houses here are built on the former camp grounds.
 Families.
-Life going on.
+Life proceeding.
 The camp is of course monument, remembrance, as it should be.
-But those houses are maybe the single most powerful statement to be made in light of this all: here is life, and it chooses to go on.
-The simple act of living being the deepest ‘acte de défi’ possible to what this camp represented: the act of destructing life.
+But those houses are a powerful statement: here is life, and it chooses to go on.
+The simple act of living being perhaps another kind of ‘acte de défi’ in opposition to this camp’s purpose: to destroy life.

 But indeed, on to lighter thoughts.

-As per your advice I started reading “Tokyo Year Zero” by David Peace, and – the heavy topic aside – I’m very much taken by the style in which he writes.
-He seems to capture things that I’ve encountered many times on my travels to Japan, in a very unique and refreshing way.
-His novel also made me think of Watabe Yukichi’s wonderful book “A criminal investigation”, which verses the same subtleties of post-war Japan, but through images.
+Per your advice I started reading “Tokyo Year Zero” by David Peace, and – the heavy topic aside – I’m very much taken by his style.
+He captures the intricacies of Japanese culture that I’ve encountered many times on my travels to Japan.
+His novel also made me think of Watabe Yukichi’s wonderful book “A criminal investigation”, which also explores post-war Tokyo, but through images.

-And of course, my mind now makes connections between the two...
+And of course, my mind now makes connections between the two.
 How can I not see Yukichi’s investigator as Peace’s detective Minami.
-Both set in Tokyo.
 Both about a criminal investigation in post war times.
 Both are crucial to better understanding a reality.
-That relentless inner voice.
+Both driven by a relentless inner voice.